rajraj/blog/content/post/make-iterm-more-powerful.md

 ## Some tips

-For opening a new tab like always in Mac you can just `cmd + t`.
-After that, if you want to travel between them you can `cmd + number of the panel`.
-Example `cmd + 2` send me to the second panel.
+For opening a new tab like always in Mac you can just `⌘ + t`.
+After that, if you want to travel between them you can `⌘ + number of the panel`.
+Example `⌘ + 2` send me to the second panel.

-Also if you want to split screen just hit `cmd + d` that gonna split to the right.
+Also if you want to split screen just hit `⌘ + d` that gonna split to the right.
 If you want to change between split you can here

 ![](https://image.ibb.co/m95OL5/v0meg9nqfruwhj5_preserve_transparency_False_size_1024x1024_size_mode_2.png)

 Add the same command as me.
-So now I just need to `options + number of the split`.
+So now I just need to `⌥ + number of the split`.

 ## Open him with a good size